 What is the difference between the Premium and the Professional versions?

-The difference between the Preferred version of Dragon NaturallySpeaking and the Professional version of Dragon NaturallySpeaking is that the Preferred version of the software has a much more limited ability to create macros.
+The difference between the Premium version of Dragon NaturallySpeaking and the Professional version of Dragon NaturallySpeaking is that the Premium version of the software has a much more limited ability to create, import, and export macros.
 This becomes very important for a person with a hand injury because macros can be easily written to create shortcuts for any repetitive tasks.
 As part of our training service, Zephyr-TEC will install proprietary macro packs that allow NaturallySpeaking to work in applications such as Excel and Outlook - but only the Professional (and higher) versions can import these commands.

 Which speech software program should I use?